 In Cantonese, Yumchaa means “drink tea”; while in English slang, it translates as “tasty tea” – which is exactly what this pleasantly relaxed tea house on Berwick Street in Soho delivers.
 The enormous selection of aromatic teas is almost a little overwhelming, so the friendly staff encourage you to smell before you buy if you’re having trouble deciding – nonetheless, you’re sure to make multiple return visits to sample the ones you missed!

 Drink Shop Do

 If you’re the type who’d prefer to squeeze some fun crafts and activities into your teatime break, then Drink Shop Do near King's Cross Station is the place for you.
 On top of its menu of afternoon teas, it offers a number of different classes and workshops ranging from jewellery-making to vintage make-up tutorials.

 Urban Tea Rooms

-Tucked away in the heart of Soho, a short distance from Carnaby Street, Urban Tea Rooms is one of London’s trendier tea rooms.
+Tucked away in St James's Market in St James's, Urban Tea Rooms is one of London’s trendier tea rooms.
 Peruse its choice of delicious loose leaf tea blends, or opt instead for a tea-infused cocktail.
 Make sure to browse the mouth-watering savoury menu, from which almost all options are British-sourced, organic and free-range.
-You can also visit their second branch in St. James's Market near Piccadilly Circus.

 Soho Secret Tea Room